$624M drained · 25 protocols · last 30 days

 The ladder, not the menu

-Most security tools price by feature gating.
-We don't — every tier runs the full detection engine.
-The tiers represent how much of your protocol's reality the attestation is allowed to reflect.
-Starter speaks only about your public surfaces.
-Standard speaks about your declared private commitments.
-Premium speaks about your private internal configuration under ZK proof.
-The score on chain becomes a richer, more credible signal as you climb — which is what insurance underwriters and capital allocators reward.
+Within each track, we don't gate features.
+Every tier runs the full detection engine.
+Tiers represent how much of your reality the attestation reflects (Track A) or how much of the network you can read (Track B).
+The score on chain becomes a richer, more credible signal as protocols climb — which is what underwriters and capital allocators reward.